OISF/suricata/doc/userguide/rules/ike-keywords.rst

 IKEv2 supports ``alg_enc``, ``alg_auth``, ``alg_prf`` and ``alg_dh``.

 If there is more than one chosen SA the event ``MultipleServerProposal`` is set.
 The attributes of the first SA are used for this keyword.
+You can also use other modes than equality, as in :ref:`integer keywords <rules-integer-keywords>`.

 Examples::